Manu577228/Vanilla-JS-Game-2-Memory-Game/README.md

 If you'd like to contribute to this project, follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch.
-3. Make your changes and commit them
+3. Make your changes and commit them.
-4. Push to your fork and open a pull request
+4. Push to your fork and open a pull request.

 For major changes, please open an issue first to discuss what you would like to change.